 The hotel features rooms done in pastel decor, each of which come equipped with cable television, tea and coffee making facilities, along with ironing facilities.
 The property is located right next to the Jewelry Trade Centre, a five-minute walk from the Surasak BTS station and a 45-minute drive from the airport.
 Other amenities available to guests include an outdoor pool, a health club, fitness centre, a tennis court and a variety of dining options.

-Thailand’s tallest hotel, with 88 stories, the Baiyoke Sky Hotel features panoramic views of the Bangkok skyline, a revolving roof deck, up to seven dining options and world-class facilities.
-Its luxury rooms have stunning views and are each equipped with a flat-screen television, minibar, tea and coffee making facilities and an attached marble bathroom.
-Other facilities on-site include a health and fitness centre, a salon, an open-air golf range, an outdoor pool, and a grocery store.
+Thailand’s tallest hotel, with 88 stories, the Baiyoke Sky Hotel features panoramic views of the Bangkok skyline, a revolving roof deck, up to seven dining options, and world-class facilities.
+Its luxury rooms have stunning views and are each equipped with a flat-screen television, minibar, tea and coffee making facilities, and an attached marble bathroom.
+You’ll also find other things to do with many facilities on-site including a health and fitness centre, a salon, an open-air golf range, an outdoor pool, and a grocery store.

 With multiple reports of ghostly apparitions, some guests say that Asia Hotel Bangkok is haunted.
 They have even complained about being touched while sleeping and hearing strange noises, including cries, from the rooms.
 Guests have also reported waking up to see ghostly figures sitting on the sofa staring at them, only to vanish into thin air moments later.
 Many guests have shared their harrowing experiences at this hotel and some of them sound straight out of Wes Craven’s imagination.